Blendify/blender-manual/trunk/blender_docs/manual/game_engine/physics/using_ge.rst

 manually insert keyframes and do trial and error adjusting with F-Curves to simulate physics and acceleration, or, you can do it much easier and automatically by taking advantage of Blender Game Engine Physics.
-Blender now has a feature which allows you to record animation in a blender game and turn it into Blender Animation Keyframes.
+Blender now has a feature which allows you to record animation in a Blender game and turn it into Blender Animation Keyframes.

 Animation can be recorded by going :menuselection:`Game --> Record Animation`.
 The animation can them to recorded with :kbd:`Alt-A`